MedivhIsAlive/admix/README.md

 ### Set-up

-.env file needs to be inside the project directory with this params (at least)
+.env file needs to be inside the project directory

 POSTGRES_DB=*
 POSTGRES_USER=*